GiorgosTzimas/LA-Traffic-Accidents-Analytics/README.md

 The project was developed as part of academic coursework for the course *Business Data Processing and Business Intelligence* (MSc. in Business Administration and Data Science).

 # **Link**
-View the LA Traffic Accident Dashboard <a href="https://public.tableau.com/app/profile/giorgos.tzimas7837/viz/LosAngelesTrafficAccidentsDashboard/DashboardMain" style="text-decoration: underline;">**here**</a>
+View the interactive dashboard <a href="https://public.tableau.com/app/profile/giorgos.tzimas7837/viz/LosAngelesTrafficAccidentsDashboard/DashboardMain" style="text-decoration: underline;">**here**</a>

 ## Project Background